PeepaPeepo/Obsidian/Dental Admission Test/DATBooster. (2025). Biology Study Notes.md

 [[Microevolution]] is the change of [[Allele Frequencies]] due to things like genetic mutation, selection, gene flow, gene drift, and non random mating. ==This didn't mention how fast it occurs==
 [[Macroevolution]] refers to the pattern of changes of groups of related species over time.
 Micro evolution focuses on a single population, and macro focuses on a group of related species.

+## Darwin's Theory

 [[Theory of Natural Selection|Natural Selection]] is the concept that the survival of the fittest allows for allele frequencies to increase or decrease based on the environment.

+## Evidence for Evolution

+[[Biogeography]] describes the distribution of species [[Embryology]] establishes the relation of species based on how similar the embryo is developed.
+[[Comparative Anatomy]] look at how the structures of species determine their evolutionary relationship.

+Think about how bats and birds have similar anatomy, it might indicate that they have a common ancestor.
+This is an example of [[Homologous Structures]]

+[[Analogous Structures]] refer to how similar species can be found between two non related species.
 # Bio Bits

 Which of the following defines how slime molds obtain energy?